gracehackathon24/Grace-HackathonProject24/README.md

 DATA & FILE OVERVIEW

-File List: index.html (contains the English page), spanish.html (contains the Spanish page), img (contains images) Relationship between files, if important:
+File List: index.html (contains the English page), spanish.html (contains the Spanish page), style.css (contains instructions for styles), img (contains images)
+Relationship between files, if important:

 Additional related data collected that was not included in the current data package: N/A